 Note: To cut a plank, simply measure and mark the plank.
 Then, use a straight edge and utility knife to score and snap.
 You will also need to back-cut the under pad on the bottom of the plank.
 If you have difficulty using this method, you can use a jig saw, circular saw or miter saw.
+(60 or 80 tooth saw blade)

 - 3. Installation should start in a left-hand corner and proceed from the wall with the tongue facing the wall.
 Position the first plank 6" from the starting wall but not up against the spacers.
 The entire row will be moved against the spacers in a later step. - 4.
 The end joints of the planks in the first row are assembled by sliding planks together and gently dropping the short side of the plank into the short side of the adjoining plank.
-To secure the joint, press down with your thumbs on both ends of the short sides and continue pressing until you hear the "click" sound of the drop-lock system.
+To secure the joint, press down with your thumbs on both ends of the short sides and continue pressing until the two planks are flush along the end joints.
 It is important to ensure that the plank ends are perfectly aligned, smooth, and level.
 Use a soft-faced rubber mallet to tap the end joint starting from the outside.